Inland & Amazon

 Days 9-10 Cuenca

 Today we head south by private transfer along the “Avenue of Volcanoes", through Ecuador's central valley of mountains to the colonial town of Cuenca.
-This is a full day trip with spectacular views along the way.
-Explore the town, hike in Cajas National Park.
-Included is a visit to the nearby Inca ruins of Ingapirca, they are the largest and best preserved archaeological site in Ecuador.
+This is a full day trip with spectacular views along the way, stopping at the Inca ruins of Ingapirca for an optional visit, they are the largest and best preserved archaeological site in Ecuador.
+Explore the town and hike in Cajas National Park.
 Considered the most beautiful city in Ecuador, Cuenca has had an eventful history.
 Barely half a century before the arrival of the Spaniards, the powerful Inca Tupac Yupanqui was undertaking the difficult conquest of the local Cañari people, who struggled bravely to stem the expansion of the Inca Empire.
 After several years of bitter fighting, Tupac Yupanqui's forces prevailed.
 The Inca began the construction of a major city whose splendour and importance was to rival that of the imperial capital of Cusco.
 Stories of sun temples covered with gold sheets and palaces built using the finest skill of Cuzqueño stonemasons abound.
 What happened to Tomebamba, as the city was called, is however, a complete mystery.
 By the time the Spanish chronicler Cieza de Léon passed through in 1547, Tomebamba lay in ruins, although well-stocked storehouses indicated how great it had recently been.
 The Tomebamba River divides Cuenca in half, and south of the river lie fairly recent suburbs and the modern university.
 To the north is the heart of the colonial city.
 Although Cuenca has expanded to become Ecuador's third largest city with 165,000 inhabitants, it still retains a pleasantly provincial air and the old centre has churches dating from the 16th and 17th centuries.
 The earliest building is the original Cathedral, construction of which began in 1557, the year Cuenca was founded by the Spanish conquerors.
 Explore the city’s sights including cobbled streets, red-tiled roofs, art galleries, flower markets, shady plazas and museums.
 The villagers in the surrounding areas are expert milliners, creating beautiful Panama hats (which should perhaps more accurately be called Ecuador hats).
 The ruins of Ingapirca lie approximately an hour and a half drive north of Cuenca, through some of Ecuador's most beautiful countryside.
 Although it is a major Inca site, not a lot is known about its history Yet another nearby attraction is Area Nacional de Recreacion Cajas, a protected area of 28,000 ha, about 30 km (19 miles) northwest of the city of Cuenca.
 The terrain is quite stark, mostly above 4000m (13120 ft) in the páramo (grassy highlands), with many clear lakes and a great variety of bird life, beautiful scenery and good hiking possibilities.
 Approximate Distance: 321km Estimated Travel Time: 8 hours

 Days 11-12 Cayambe